-While certification of dangerous goods and the packing thereof rests with qualified personnel, Lars Berg Larsen and Marie Kirk have IATA, DOT (49 CFR) and U.S.Air Force certification (AFMAN 24-204), we want to point out some new important regulations,
+While certification of dangerous goods and the packing thereof rests with qualified personnel, Marie Kirk has IATA, DOT (49 CFR) and U.S. Air Force certification (AFMAN 24-204), we want to point out some new important regulations,

 Under normal circumstances people travelling do not carry HAZMAT in amounts that require certification and declaration.
 As there have been a series of incidents involving fires on aircraft from shorted lithium batteries, you must take special care.